How Often Should Hockey Skates Be Sharpened? A Complete Guide

 3. Skill Level

-Youth players: Less edge wear, but consistency matters
+Youth players: Less edge wear, but consistency matters.

-Beer league players: Typically sharpen every few weeks
+Beer league players: Typically sharpen every few weeks.

-Competitive players: Often sharpen before every game or weekend
+Competitive players: Often sharpen before every game or weekend.

 At higher levels, even slight edge loss is noticeable.